NOVEMBER 14th, 2020 is National BLOCK IT OUT DAY!

 On Block It Out Day, STOMP Out Bullying is encouraging everyone who is being bullied, trolled and mistreated online to not only block out their bully on social media, but to go a step further and encourage and empower their friends to block their own bullies as well.
 We can all control what we take in, and we can and should refuse to take in negative messages of hate and discrimination!
 We can and will erase negative messages.
 We can and will take that power away from our bullies.

 We are asking youths around the world from every corner of the web to block out their bullies, erase the negative messages, and create a positive, safe digital space for themselves.

 We are asking youths to encourage and empower their friends to do the same!
 We will create a chain reaction that will erase cruelty, homophobia, LGBTQ+ discrimination, racism and online hatred.

-Students from the High School of Fashion Industries in New York City will be the inaugural group to get involved in #BlockItOutDay.
-It is our hope that thousands of schools will participate and join us on Block It Out Day!
+Students from the High School of Fashion Industries in New York City were the inaugural group to get involved in #BlockItOutDay.
+It is our hope that thousands of schools and companies will participate and join us on Block It Out Day!